craftycram/lets-hassel/README.md

 The number added to the end of the file.

 3. Title:
 The title of your HTML document, visible in the browser.
+(This used the title config of the web generator settings)

 > You can use <kbd>⌘ Command</kbd>+<kbd>,</kbd> to open the settings.